 Step 5.
 Earn a Teaching License

 We hope this article about how to become a U.S. teacher was insightful.
-If you want to pursue a teaching profession in the United States, you can start by studying in the country, and our Study in the USA Page and the Open Courses in the USA can help you with that!
+If you want to pursue a teaching profession in the United States, you can start by studying in the country, and our Study in the USA Page and the Available Programs for International Students can help you with that!

 About the Author: Hyun Lee